 Dieting is stupid ’cause girls and everything associated with girls is stupid.
 Guyeting is awesome ’cause guys are awesome.

 The reverse doesn’t apply.
 Women who do things men like to do — drink whiskey, play sports, become surgeons, have dogs, etc — somehow rise in our esteem.
 Men’s worth, in contrast, is harmed by their association with femininity.
 This is a layer of gender inequality above and beyond sexism, the privileging of men over women; it’s androcentrism, the privileging of the masculine over the feminine.
 Since women are required to do femininity, it means being required to do trivial, demeaned, and disparaged things.
 Meanwhile, men have to come up with stupid excuses for participating in basic healthy activities like going for a jog.

 More posts on androcentrism: “woman” as an insult, being a girl is degrading, making it manly: how to sell a car, good god don’t let men have long hair, don’t forget to hug like a dude, saving men from their (feminine) selves, men must eschew femininity, not impressed with Buzz Lightyear commercial, dinosaurs can’t be for girls, and sissy men are so uncool.

-UPDATE: Comments closed.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+UPDATE: Comments closed.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.